-- 4.1.1 Bilges that may contain spillage of flammable liquids shall be accessible for cleaning - 4.1.2 Compartments containing petrol/gasoline engines and/or petrol/gasoline tanks shall be separated from enclosed accommodation spaces.
-This condition is met if the structure fulfils the following requirements: - a) the boundaries are continuously sealed (e.g. welded, brazed, glued, laminated or otherwise sealed); - b) penetrations for cables, piping, etc. are closed by fittings, seals and/or sealants; - access openings, such as doors, hatches, etc., are equipped with fittings so that they can be secured in the closed position.
+- 4.1.1 Bilges that may contain spillage of flammable liquids shall be accessible for cleaning. - 4.1.2 Compartments containing petrol/gasoline engines and/or petrol tanks shall be separated from enclosed accommodation spaces.
+This condition is met where the structure fulfils the following requirements: - a) the boundaries are continuously sealed (e.g. welded, brazed, glued, laminated or otherwise sealed); - b) penetrations for cables, piping, etc. are closed by fittings, seals and/or sealants; - c) access openings, such as doors, hatches, etc., are equipped with fittings so that they can be secured in the closed position.

-The effectiveness of the boundary joints or sealing may be demonstrated either by documentation or visual inspection.
+The effectiveness of the boundary joints or sealing can be demonstrated either by documentation or visual inspection.

-- 4.1.3 Petrol/gasoline tanks within an engine room shall be in accordance with the requirements of ISO 10088 and shall be insulated from the engine or any other source of heat by either - a) a physical barrier between the tank and engine, engine-mounted components including fuel- and water-supply lines, and any source of heat (e.g. bulkhead, wall, insulating material, etc.), or - an air gap to prevent any contact between the tank and engine, and engine-related components, and any source of heat, the gap being wide enough to allow for servicing the engine and its related components.
-The air gap shall be at least - 100 mm between a petrol engine and a fuel tank, or - 250 mm between a dry exhaust and a fuel tank.
+- 4.1.3 Petrol/gasoline tanks within an engine room shall be in accordance with the requirements of ISO 10088 and shall be insulated from the engine or other source of heat by either - a) a physical barrier between the tank and engine, engine-mounted components including fuel- and water-supply lines, and any source of heat (e.g. bulkhead, wall, insulating material, etc.), or - b) an air gap to prevent any contact between the tank and engine, engine-mounted components, and any source of heat, the gap being wide enough to allow for servicing the engine and related components.
+The air gap shall be at least - 100 mm between a petrol engine and a fuel tank, or - 250 mm between a dry exhaust and a fuel tank. - 4.1.4 Passages through accommodation spaces shall not be obstructed.